 The NSCP-BiH 2016 was conducted on the nationally representative sample of civilian, non-institutionalized (18+) residents of BiH.
 The survey is a face-to-face computer-assisted personal interviewing (CAPI) survey.
 According to a set of specific guidelines, interviewers were instructed to follow random route technique from the given addresses (SRSWoR).
-Interviews at the starting point address are not performed.
-First interviewer has to choose the so-called START, at which to conduct interviews with household members over 18 years old (randomly selected using Kish scheme).
+Interviewers start moving from pre-defined starting points (at which interviews are not conducted) and continue counting and carrying out random selection of households where they conduct interviews with household members over 18 years old (randomly selected using Kish scheme).
 Interviewers read aloud the questions from the questionnaire and the range of possible (coded) responses or presented them on the 'show cards' or, in the case of open-ended questions, read the question only.
 Overall, MEASURE-BiH completed interviews with 3,004 individuals within the NSCP-BiH 2016.